Presidency of Dwight D. Eisenhower

-Election of 1952
+1952 election

 Republican nomination

 Going into the 1952 Republican presidential primaries, the two major contenders for the Republican presidential nomination were General Dwight D. Eisenhower and Senator Robert A. Taft of Ohio.
 Governor Earl Warren of California and former Governor Harold Stassen of Minnesota also sought the nomination.
 Taft led the conservative wing of the party, which rejected many of the New Deal social welfare programs created in the 1930s and supported a noninterventionist foreign policy.
 Taft had been a candidate for the Republican nomination twice before but had been defeated both times by moderate Republicans from New York: Wendell Willkie in 1940 and Thomas E. Dewey in 1948.

 Dewey, the party's presidential nominee in 1944 and 1948, led the moderate wing of the party, centered in the Eastern states.
 These moderates supported most of the New Deal and tended to be interventionists in the Cold War.
 Dewey himself declined to run for president a third time, but he and other moderates sought to use his influence to ensure that 1952 Republican ticket hewed closer to their wing of the party.
 To this end, they assembled a Draft Eisenhower movement in September 1951.
 Two weeks later, at the National Governors' Conference meeting, seven Republican governors endorsed his candidacy.
 Eisenhower, then serving as the Supreme Allied Commander of NATO, had long been mentioned as a possible presidential contender, but he was reluctant to become involved in partisan politics.
 Nonetheless, he was troubled by Taft's non-interventionist views, especially his opposition to NATO, which Eisenhower considered to be an important deterrence against Soviet aggression.
 He was also motivated by the corruption that he believed had crept into the federal government during the later years of the Truman administration.